 On some courses, work placements are compulsory in order to get your degree, while on others you can opt to do a placement as one of your modules.
 If this is the case you may find that the organisation is simply allocated to you.

-If you are arranging your own work placement, ask for the terms of the placement to be agreed in writing beforehand as, unlike paid employment, work placements are not covered by employment legislation.
-If you are in any doubt about the organisation or the activities, you should seek further advice from your careers service.
+If you're arranging your own work placement, ask for the terms to be agreed in writing beforehand as work placements are not covered by employment legislation.
+If you're in any doubt about the organisation or the activities, you should seek further advice from your careers service.

 How do I apply for a work placement?

-Alternatively, if you are arranging your own placement, companies may require you to complete a formal online application detailing why you are suitable for the specific placement and what you could bring to the role.
-Applying for a work placement can be as competitive as applying for a permanent job with many companies now holding formal interview and assessment centre days, it is therefore essential that before you apply you thoroughly research the company and the role.
+Alternatively, if you're arranging your own placement, companies may require you to complete a formal online application detailing what you could bring to the role.
+Applying for a work placement can be as competitive as applying for a permanent job with many companies now holding formal interviews and assessment centre days.
+It's therefore essential that before you apply you thoroughly research the company and the role.
 For help and advice, see interview tips.

 How long will the placement last?

-The length of time spent in a work placement depends on the sector and individual employer.
-Some work placements are undertaken during holidays and so last between one and three months.
-Other placements involve working one day a week over a period of time.
-In the law sector, one or two-week schemes are available in the form of mini-pupillages, which you can apply for at any time of the year.
+Some work placements are undertaken during the holidays, and so last between one and three months.
+Other placements involve working one day a week over a longer period of time.
+In the law sector, one or two-week schemes are available in the form of vacation placements and mini-pupillages, which you can apply for at any time of the year.

 On some degree courses you will need to spend a year in industry.
-This is often referred to as a 'sandwich placement', as they are built into your course, usually taking place between your second and final year at university.
+This is often referred to as a 'sandwich placement', as they're built into your course, usually taking place between your second and final year at university.
 These industrial placements are commonly found in engineering, science and construction-related degrees.
-Most universities have a placement tutor to help you arrange your year with an employer.
-For more information and to search for placements, see The Year in Industry.
+Most universities have a placement tutor to help you arrange your year with an employer

 Will I be assessed?

-If the work placement is a compulsory part of your course, it is likely that it will be formally assessed or accredited.
-Assessments vary and might include the completion of specific tasks or projects, writing a report or reflective log or using the learning from a work placement in another assignment or course activity.
+If the work placement is a compulsory part of your course, it’s likely that it will be formally assessed or accredited.
+Assessments vary and might include the completion of specific tasks or projects, writing a report or reflective log, or using the learning from a work placement in another assignment or course activity.

 Will I get paid?

-If you are unsure about your entitlements, always discuss matters of payment with the organisation you’ll be working for and be clear where both parties stand before starting your placement.
-For more information see GOV.UK Employment rights and pay for interns or speak to a careers adviser.
+Always discuss matters of payment with the organisation you'll be working for and be clear where both parties stand before starting your placement.

 Why should I do a work placement?

-- gaining an insight into the way organisations operate and the challenges they face;
+- give you an insight into the way organisations operate and the challenges they face

-- a supervisor who might be able to act as a referee for you in future job applications;
+- finding a supervisor who might be able to act as a referee for you in future job applications

 - subsidised travel or lunches.